tomgtaylor/reading-notes/class2.md

 - **ls -1**:	list is more detailed.<br>
 ---

-There are also Directories and pathes one can use.
+There are also important concepts covered in this class.
 Some examples below:

 root directory:		denoted by a single slash (/).
 Relative path:  A file or directory location relative to where we currently are in the file system.